 From that moment, deep work became one of the most relevant pillars of self-improvement, project management, and even daily administration.
 Everyone fell in love with the concept of deep work, willing to give up anything to reach it.

 Still, psychology tells us that deep work is not sufficient for peak performance — you also need flow.
-As a matter of fact, deep work is the ability to reach a state of mind in which you can work on a task without any distraction.
+Deep work is the ability to reach a state of mind in which you can work on a task without any distraction.
 Flow, instead, is the cognitive ability to maintain that state.

 Using deep work and flow is fundamental in many situations: studying, working on big projects, or even daily planning to reach maximum efficiency.
-With deep work, you can master abilities, finish tasks faster, and free up time to use for your own pleasures.
+With deep work, you can master abilities, finish tasks faster, and free up time to use for your pleasures.

 Newport talked widely about deep work in his book and explained how to use it.
 Still, many people strive to reach this state, so I will explain how I adopted it.

 Deep Work and Flow Concept: Two types of problem

 The problem of deep work and flow is dual, so it will be analyzed separately.